50 Habits Healthy Families Always Have

 They aren’t controlling

 “Healthy families don’t try to control their children’s behavior.
 Instead of micromanaging every detail, parents supply their children with the tools necessary to control their own behavior.
 For example, we want our children to say no to drugs because they understand the risks and want to say no to drugs, not just to please us.
-Eventually children will be on their own anyhow so we need to teach them the skills to be independent.” —Thomas Gagliano.
+Eventually, children will be on their own anyhow so we need to teach them the skills to be independent.” —Thomas Gagliano.
+Encouraging healthy habits includes teaching kids to stand on their own.
 Here are 12 ways to raise independent kids.

 They eat pizza sometimes